 You may know that nuts, fish, and red wine have been linked to a healthy brain.
 For an extra brain boost, try including these foods in your diet, suggests Healthline:

 If your mother or teachers told you to sit up, they were right to — maintaining an upright posture improves circulation and blood flow to the brain.
 Here are three ways to improve yours:

 Sleep problems can lead to trouble with memory, concentration, and other cognitive functions, says the National Institute on Aging.
 Memories and newly learned skills move to more permanent regions of the brain while you sleep, according to the National Sleep Foundation (NSF).
 This makes them easier to recall.

-Adults 65 and older should aim for seven to eight hours of sleep, says the NSF.
-If you’re between the ages of 26 and 64, the goal is to get seven to nine hours of sleep.
+Adults 65 and older should aim for seven to eight hours of sleep each night, says the NSF.
+If you’re between the ages of 26 and 64, seven to nine hours nightly is a good goal.

 Paint, color in an adult coloring book, or grab a pen and paper and draw.
-Whether it’s a masterpiece, or a mere doodle, making something artistic is a creative workout and an intellectual activity for the brain.
+Whether it’s a masterpiece, or a mere doodle, making something artistic is an intellectual workout.

-Games are another excellent and simple way to sharpen and stimulate your mind.
+Games are another simple way to sharpen and stimulate your mind.
 Here are a few fun games for your brain:

 Many people find listening to or playing music enjoyable, but that’s not the only benefit — it also improves memory function in older adults, according to a 2019 study in Frontiers in Psychology.
 Finding your favorite tunes, or learning to read or play music is easier than ever thanks to versatile platforms and technology:

 Even if international travel isn’t in your plans, learning a new language can be beneficial.
 It improves cognitive functioning in older adults, according to a review of several studies in Frontiers in Human Neuroscience.